MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 1. To delete the process, select **Confirm**.

-Another option is to use the Bring Your Own Worspace to store the generated reports (more info: [Create your own custom Power BI workspace](process-mining-pbi-workspace.md)).
+Another option is to use your own Power BI workspace to store the generated reports (more info: [Create your own custom Power BI workspace](process-mining-pbi-workspace.md)).
 This option surpasses the limit of the Dataverse-managed Power BI workspace.

 ### "You must have one case with at least two activities to analyze your process.
 Please change your data."